achrysaetos/canvas-app/README.md

 ## Getting Started

+Duplicate the `.env.example` file and name it `.env.local`.
+Update the env file with your specific aws id, key, and matching region.

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev